David Duchovny as Hank Moody, womanizing novelist with substance abuse issues

 How to Get the Look

-- Dark blue work shirt with black buttons down a narrow front placket, 2 button-flapped breast pockets, unbuttoned barrel cuffs, and swelled seams
+- Charcoal-blue cotton flannel work shirt with black buttons on a narrow front placket, two button-flapped breast pockets, unbuttoned barrel cuffs, and swelled seams

 - Black socks